 However, the long life of network cabling requires a more nuanced view of this matter.
 It certainly does not leave upfront price out of the picture, but it needs to include problems like operational life and the cost of replacement, the cost of maintenance and verification – and not just in terms of money, but also in terms of network disruption and downtime, the cost of developing and maintaining (or contracting) the required know-how, and the management and logistics effort required to orchestrate all these.

 This applies not only to components (i.e. the cabling itself), but also to its installation.
 Be as mindful of long-term implications when choosing who you work with as you are when evaluating the solutions that a vendor is proposing.

-Many system problems in a company network were once localized issues that seemed innocent enough – but were left to grow.
+Many system problems in a company network were once localised issues that seemed innocent enough – but were left to grow.

-Cable management problems in data centres are a typical example; when they are first identified, they are usually localized to a few racks, and can be resolved relatively hassle-free, either in-house or by contracting a cable tidying service provider.
+Cable management problems in data centres are a typical example; when they are first identified, they are usually localised to a few racks and can be resolved relatively hassle-free, either in-house or by contracting a cable tidying service provider.

 Left unchecked, though, these problems tend to expand.
 The lengthening maintenance impacts everyday performance (and, ironically enough, IT investment – as the costs required to maintain a network increase with its messiness and complexity).
 Straightforward solutions to various issues get sidestepped if they require touching the equipment placed behind the tangled wires that no one dares touch.

 Granted, it is not always possible to solve the problem immediately.
 For example, a busy online shop whose IT team has just come to terms with their cable management problems cannot afford the disruption required to tidy everything at the height of the shopping season.
 But, as soon as you identify a problem, you should at least draft a resolution plan along with your service providers, identify any potential mitigation options, and put in place a solid roadmap to resolution.